ns-proton/windower-addons/mhescape/readme.md

 Unresolved issues:
 - Injected packet 0x05E has a malformed value in _unknown1.
 Doesn't seem to impact performance.
 - Not able to block the clients default 0x00D response.
 Currently sending correct response AND blank response from client.
 - All of the MH Exit packets are formatted assuming ALL MH Exit quests are complete and Mog Garden is unlocked.
-Use at your own right if that isn't the case!
+Use at your own risk if that isn't the case!

 To-Do:
 - See if I can track MH Exit quest status and Mog Garden availability to prevent sending inappropriate packets to server